aidenybai/million/README.md

 Want to talk to the community?
 Hop in our [Discord](https://discord.gg/X9yFbcV2rF) and share your ideas and what you've build with Million.

 Have a question about Million?
-Post it on the [Discord](https://discord.gg/X9yFbcV2rF) or [GitHub Discussions](https://github.com/aidenybai/million/discussions) and ask the community for help.
+Post it on the [Discord](https://discord.gg/X9yFbcV2rF) and ask the community for help.

 Find a bug?
 Head over to our [issue tracker](https://github.com/aidenybai/million/issues) and we'll do our best to help.
 We love pull requests, too!